Well-Balanced and Easy Healthy Breakfast Ideas for Kids

 - Sprouted Grain Toast with Peanut Butter, Banana and Chia Seeds – Sprouted grain bread tastes wonderful after it’s been toasted and when you top it with peanut butter (no sugar variety, just nuts/salt/oil), banana slices and a sprinkling of chia seeds, it’s almost like dessert!
 My husband takes this one step further and drizzles his slice with honey!

-4. Picky-Eater Healthy Breakfast Ideas
+Picky-Eater Healthy Breakfast Ideas for Kids

 I’m a reformed picky eater myself so I know all the tricks!
 It can be difficult to get any meal into your picky eater, let alone a decent breakfast.
 These are sure-to-please healthy breakfast ideas for kids, even the particular children!
 Be sure to check out more ideas on this post with Practical Tips for Feeding Picky Eaters.

 - Coffee Cake with Swirled Jam- Say “cake” for breakfast and you’re speaking my love language!
 Make a coffee cake healthier by subbing in whole wheat flour, halving the sugar and swirling in no-sugar jam into the top of the batter before baking.

 - Banana or Zucchini Bread – If your picky eater is off-put by the “specks” of banana, considering adding in cocoa powder to hide the color.
 You can also hide the color of the zucchini in bread by making a puree of cooked blueberries and adding to the batter.
 I love this recipe for Disney’s Banana Bread!
 To make it healthier use coconut oil in place of butter and halve the sugar.